jacobolenick/jacobolenick/README.md

 I'm a developer who has a passion to build things that impact the world in a possitive way.
 I'm currently seeking my first front-end engineer position.

 👨‍🎓  I just graduated NuCamp Coding Bootcamp with honors and in the top 10% of all graduates.
-My tech stack is: React, React Native, MongoDB, Express, Node.JS, Javascript, HTML, CSS, SCSS, Bootstrap, React Strap, Materialize CSS, Material UI, AJAX, JSON, APIs.
+My tech stack is: React, React Native, MongoDB, Express, Node.JS, Javascript, HTML, CSS, SCSS, Bootstrap, React Strap, Materialize CSS, Material UI, AJAX, Redux, JSON, APIs.

 I previously Lead UX/UI Design teams for startups.